 Enhance Your Bachelor’s Degree with a Minor in Parenting and Child/Adolescent Development Online

-Liberty University’s Minor in Parenting and Child/Adolescent Development online is designed to introduce you to the foundational and developmental perspectives on child and family life.
-The physical, emotional, cognitive, social, and spiritual development of children and adolescents is ever changing.
-The principles you gain throughout our courses will provide you with the essential framework necessary for helping parents and caregivers create and sustain a healthy and balanced family life.
+Liberty University’s Minor in Parenting and Child/Adolescent Development is designed to introduce you to the foundational and developmental perspectives on child and family life.
+The physical, emotional, cognitive, social, and spiritual development of children and adolescents is ever-changing.

 Why Choose a Minor in Parenting and Child/Adolescent Development?

-Liberty University is proud to partner with a world-renowned psychologist, author, radio show host, and family expert Dr. James C. Dobson to offer our Minor in Parenting and Child/Adolescent Development through our James C. Dobson Center.
-The goal of the center is to equip men and women with the knowledge to positively impact the family and society for Christ.
+Liberty University is proud to partner with world-renowned psychologist, author, radio show host, and family expert Dr. James C. Dobson.
+Liberty’s Minor in Parenting and Child/Adolescent Development is offered through our James C. Dobson Center.
+The goal of the center is to equip men and women with the knowledge and training to positively impact families and society for Christ.

 Our Minor in Parenting and Child/Adolescent Development is offered entirely online, allowing you to remain active in your job, with your family, and in your community without the worry of having to take courses on campus.
-These courses will pair well with our Bachelor of Science in Psychology online degree program and the Bachelor of Science in Psychology – Christian Counseling online degree program.
+These courses pair especially well with our Bachelor of Science in Psychology and the Bachelor of Science in Psychology – Christian Counseling.

 Minor in Parenting and Child/Adolescent Development Online Course Requirements (15 hours)

-- DBPC 300 – Child & Family Development: Psychological & Theological Perspectives
+- DBPC 300 – Child and Family Development: Psychological and Theological Perspectives

-- DBPC 305 – Effective Parenting: Childhood Behavior & Discipline Strategies
+- DBPC 305 – Effective Parenting: Childhood Behavior and Discipline Strategies

 - DBPC 400 – Human Development Across the Lifespan

-- DBPC 410 – Healthy Sexuality: Biblical & Developmental Factors
+- DBPC 410 – Healthy Sexuality: Biblical and Developmental Factors